jpmcgrath/usage_meter/README.md

 ```

 ## Contributing
-Contribution directions go here.
+We are not actively accepting contributions at this early stage of development, and external pull Requests will be automatically closed.

 ## License
-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as under the terms of the [License](LICENCE.txt)